gloveboxes/Introduction-to-Azure-Assistants/demo-1-readme.md

    ![This includes the regions available in the CSV data into the context of the conversation](media/list-regions.png)

-1. `what are the total sales for asia broken down by category`
+1. `what are the total sales for Asia broken down by category.
+Display as a table`
+    - Note, I'm asking for sales data for Asia, the data is for ASIA-PACIFIC, but the LLM figures it out.

    ![what are the total sales for asia broken down by category](media/total-sales-asia.png)